Great American Family: As Great American Country

 The channel was launched on December 31, 1995, with the first music video to be broadcast on the channel, Garth Brooks' "The Thunder Rolls".
 The channel was originally owned by the Centennial, Colorado-based Jones Radio Network.

-On October 12, 2004, Scripps Networks acquired Great American Country from Jones Radio Network.
+On October 12, 2004, the first incarnation of Scripps Networks (then a division of the Cincinnati, Ohio-based E.W.
+Scripps Company) announced that it would acquire Great American Country from Jones Radio Network for $140 million, the acquisition was eventually completed on November 17, 2004.

 In late 2005, television industry trade publication Broadcasting & Cable named GAC as one of TV's "Breakout Networks", saying of the channel: "The emerging GAC is a younger, hipper version [of CMT] that respects Nashville's country roads but widens the boulevards."

 In December 2007, the network announced a partnership with ABC Radio Networks (now Cumulus Media Networks) to produce GAC Nights: Live from Nashville, a syndicated country music radio show broadcast from GAC's Music Row studios and hosted by GAC personalities Suzanne Alexander, Storme Warren, and Nan Kelley.

 In July 2008, Scripps Networks was spun off from the E. W. Scripps Company as Scripps Networks Interactive.

 On October 1, 2013, the network unveiled a new logo inspired by the U.S. flag, dropping the "GAC" acronym, while also going back to using the original "Great American Country" name in full.
 The network stated that it wanted to emphasize its expansion from a country music-oriented channel to one with a larger emphasis on "country" as referring to a "sense of place" and lifestyles (citing programming such as Celebrity Motor Homes and Farm Kings as examples).
 With the channel's rebranding, the daily music video show Daily Countdown was renamed Great American Playlist.
 Top 20 Country Countdown continued to air (it was cancelled in December 2018), and the network still offered country music specials including Backstory, Introducing and Origins.

 In March 2018, Discovery Inc. acquired Scripps Networks Interactive.